 ...as a 9th grade English teacher has given me the opportunity to work with students from low-income backgrounds, students with learning disabilities, English Language Learners as well as students from a range of racial/ethnic identities.
 I strongly believe in every students' ability to learn new and challenging concepts.
 I have a knack for presenting information in ways that resonate with students and that students can understand.
 I take pride in my ability to make learning...

 Azure: Seattle PRAXIS course instructor

-...working at the University of Washington as a Clinical research coordinator, working with children and adolescents who have experienced trauma in childhood.
+...with a Bachelor of Science.
+I majored in Psychology, and minored in Chemistry and Theatre.
+Since graduation, I have been working at the University of Washington as a Clinical research coordinator, working with children and adolescents who have experienced trauma in childhood.
 I intend to apply to Clinical Psychology PhD programs within the next few years.
 My love of theatre, psychology, and math all work together to help me become an effective tutor.
-I love finding creative ways to make content clearer for my students' unique learning styles.
-While I am capable of engaging with...
+I love...

 Education & Certification